Many of our accomplishments would not be possible without the assistance of other agencies with whom we have formed partnerships.

 In the area of prosecution, we work closely with the S.C.
 Attorney General and his investigative grand jury to uncover and prosecute gang activity.
 We routinely join forces with the United States Attorney to prosecute career criminals in whichever jurisdiction has the stiffer sentence.

 A number of federal grants administered by the S.C.
-Department of Public Safety have allowed us to launch the Career Criminal Prosecution Unit, the Violence Against Women Prosecution Team, an attorney to prosecute drunk drivers and other prosecution programs.
+Department of Public Safety and the S.C.
+Attorney General's Office have allowed us to launch the Career Criminal Prosecution Unit, the Violence Against Women Prosecution Team, an attorney to prosecute drunk drivers and other prosecution programs.

 Our biggest partnership is with Beaufort, Colleton and Jasper Counties along with Hilton Head Island, Bluffton, Hardeeville and Ridgeland.
 This local support helped us to expand the Career Criminal Prosecution Unit.